Cheburashka: Cheburashka sightings

 Cheburashka is now a staple of Russian cartoons, and there are several licensed products on the market, such as children's joke books and stuffed toys.
 He is also one of the few Russian animation characters to be the subject of numerous Russian jokes and riddles.
+The popularity of Cheburashka grew a lot after it became an animated film.

 The word "Cheburashka" is also used in a figurative sense to name objects that somehow resemble the creature (such as an An-72 aircraft which, when seen from the front, resembles the character's head) or are just as pleasing as it is (e.g. a colloquial name for a small bottle of lemonade – from the brand name "Cheburashka").
+There is also a rocket launcher called Cheburashka, used during the Russo-Ukrainian war.